Skip to main content

 Potency refers to the dose or strength of the active ingredient.
 When your protocol calls for 20mg of a specific hormone, the preparation must deliver exactly that amount.
 Your endocrine system is a network of communication calibrated to minute fluctuations in hormone levels.

 A subpotent preparation may fail to produce the desired therapeutic effect, leaving you with persistent symptoms and leading your clinician to make incorrect adjustments to your protocol.
-A superpotent preparation can overwhelm your system’s receptors, leading to an increase in and potentially desensitizing your body to the therapy over time.
+A superpotent preparation can overwhelm your system’s receptors, leading to an increase in side effects and potentially desensitizing your body to the therapy over time.
 Long-term hormonal balance is a process of precise calibration, and inaccurate dosing makes this calibration impossible.

 The Pillar of Purity